gcxchange-gcechange/react-faq/README.md

 - Adding french text to the list.
 - Now, the faq work with a different sharepoint list(see below).
 ## Summary
-- This Web Part allows users to create Frequently Asked Questions(Faq App) in modern and classic SharePoint pages.
+- This Web Part allows users to create Frequently Asked Questions (FAQ App) in modern and classic SharePoint pages.
-- This webpart allows to search within questions and answers which are stored in a SharePoint FAQ list.
+- This webpart allows users to search within questions and answers which are stored in a SharePoint FAQ list.
 - "React-autosuggest and react-accessible-accordion" react packages are used for the search and accordion control.

 ![Web part preview](assets/FAQWebpart.png)